 For early stages of cervical cancer, a combination of radiation therapy and low-dose weekly chemotherapy is often used (see below).
 The goal of radiation therapy combined with chemotherapy is to increase the effectiveness of the radiation treatment.
 This combination is given to control the cancer in the pelvis with the goal of curing the cancer without surgery.
-It may also be given to destroy microscopic cancer that might remain after surgery.
+It may also be given to destroy microscopic cancer cells that might remain after surgery.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Side effects of internal radiation therapy may include abdominal pain and bowel obstruction, although it is uncommon.
 Most side effects usually go away after treatment is finished.
-After radiation therapy, the vaginal area may lose elasticity, so some women may also want to use a vaginal dilator, which is a plastic or rubber cylinder that is inserted into the vagina to prevent narrowing.
-Women who have received external-beam radiation therapy will lose the ability to become pregnant, and unless the ovaries have been surgically moved out of the pelvis, premenopausal women will enter menopause.
+After radiation therapy, the vaginal area may lose elasticity, so some patients may also want to use a vaginal dilator, which is a plastic or rubber cylinder that is inserted into the vagina to prevent narrowing.
+People who have received external-beam radiation therapy will lose the ability to become pregnant, and unless the ovaries have been surgically moved out of the pelvis, premenopausal patients will enter menopause.

 Sometimes, doctors advise their patients not to have sexual intercourse during radiation therapy.
 Normal sexual activity can restart within a few weeks after treatment if the patient feels ready.